5 Code Refactoring Techniques to Improve Your Code

 }

-3. Merge Duplicate Code
+3. Eliminate Code Duplication

-Duplicate code increases maintenance costs and the risk of bugs.
-Identifying and merging repeated code into a single, reusable function reduces complexity and improves code quality.
+Merging repeated code into a single, reusable function reduces complexity and improves code quality.

 Example